-Welcome to the documentation on DevExpress ASP.NET Core Controls.
-This page provides an overview of all the technical documentation resources that describe this product line.
+Welcome to the topics on DevExpress ASP.NET Core Controls.
+This page provides an overview of all help resources for this product line.

-DevExpress controls for ASP.NET Core are divided into three groups, each group designed and developed by a separate team.
+DevExpress controls for ASP.NET Core are divided into three groups.
+Each group is designed and developed by a separate team.
 We made sure that all included controls are visually consistent, support Razor syntax, and work with common data binding methods.

-See the list below for information on three groups of controls included in the DevExpress ASP.NET Core product line.
+See the list below for information on the types of DevExpress ASP.NET Core controls included in each group.

-Included Controls: All controls from the DevExtreme product line – Data Grid, Chart, Pivot Grid, Scheduler, and other small controls.
+Included Controls: All controls from the DevExtreme product line – Data Grid, Chart, Pivot Grid, Scheduler, and other smaller controls.

 The DevExtreme product line includes tested client-side widgets, all available with wrappers for different platforms, such as Angular, React, and Vue.
 We added ASP.NET Core platform support and ensured we do not compromise on performance and ease of use (consistent with native ASP.NET Core Controls).

-We used the code from our .NET controls to create new components for the ASP.NET Core platform and extend the suite with two powerful controls not readily available in the DevExtreme product line.
+We used the code from our .NET controls to create new components for the ASP.NET Core platform and to extend the suite with two powerful controls that are not available in the DevExtreme product line.

 Included Controls: Report Designer and Document Viewer.

 ASP.NET Core Reporting controls are developed as part of the DevExpress Reporting cross-platform product line.
-Refer to the Reporting documentation for instructions on how to build reports and use the Report Designer and Document Viewer controls.
-You can also refer to the DevExtreme documentation for information on how to customize individual UI elements, see the following topic: DevExtreme Responsive Web Development.
+Refer to the following help topic section for instructions on how to build reports and use the Report Designer and Document Viewer controls: Reporting.
+For information on how to customize individual UI elements, see the following topic: DevExtreme Responsive Web Development.